devleaks/twitter_bootswatch/README.md

 First, download and install twitter_bootstrap from https://github.com/davetosh/twitter_bootstrap.
 Make sure the folder name for the plugin is "twitter_bootstrap" and not "master" or something else.

-Second, download and install twitter_bootswatch plugin from elgg's site.
+Second, download and install twitter_bootswatch plugin from https://github.com/devleaks/twitter_bootswatch.
 Make sure the folder name for the plugin is "twitter_bootswatch" and not something else.

 Third, head to the Administration panel of your elgg site, disable any theme you might have that would interfere with twitter_bootstrap theme.